DeqingSun/Debug-Arduino-Zero-with-ST-Link-V2/README.md

 ## Step 3, test whether OpenOCD and GDB is functional with terminal

 **Here is a tricky part.** For some reason, the Arduino zero's ID is different from the one in the OpenOCD target.
 Also, with a bootloader, we don't want to have debugger change the flash content.
-So I copied at91samdXX.cfg to at91samdXXZero.cfg in this repo to solve the issues
+So I copied at91samdXX.cfg to at91samdXXZero.cfg in this repo.
+I changed CPU ID and removed flash code to solve the issues.

 Open a terminal window and paste following commands.
 If your files are located in a different folder from mine, edit the path accordingly.
 Always change the username to yours.